 "Cuthullin!" calm the chief replied, "the spear of Connal is keen.
 It delights to shine in battle; to mix with the blood of thousands.
-But though my hand is bent on fight, my heart is for the peace of Erin.
-Behold, thou first in Cormac's war, the sable fleet of Swaran.
-His masts are many on our coasts, like reeds in the lake of Lego.
-His ships are forests clothed with mist, when the trees yield by turns to the squally wind.
+But though my hand is bent on fight, my heart is for the peace of Erin‡.
+Behold, thou first in Cormae's war, the sable fleet of Swaran.
+His masts are many on our coast, like reeds in the lake of Lego.
+His ships are forests cloathed with mist, when the trees yield by turns to the squally wind.
 Many are his chiefs in battle.
 Connal is for peace!
-Fingal would shun his arm the first of mortal men!
-Fingal, who scatters the mighty, as stormy winds the heath; when streams roar through echoing Cona: and night settles with all her clouds on the hill!"
+Fingal would shun his arm the first of mor-